Background pattern

 • joint pain,

-• sexual dysfunction such as decreased libido in men and women or
+• sexual dysfunctions such as decreased libido in men and women or erectile dysfunction in men.

-Rare side effects (can affect up to 1 in 100 patients):
+Uncommon side effects (may affect up to 1 in 100 patients):

-• hypersensitivity (e.g. inflammation of the mouth and throat, itching, skin rash),
+• hypersensitivity (e.g., inflammation of the mouth and throat, itching, skin rash),

-• diabetes or worsening of diabetes, occasionally related to ketoacidosis (acetone in the blood and urine) or coma,
+• diabetes or worsening of diabetes, occasionally related to ketoacidosis (acetone in blood and urine) or coma,

 • seizures, in most cases related to a history of seizures (epilepsy),